 St Michael's Church of England governing body structure and membership is outlined below.
 The information on governance included here supplements that described in the Governors' Report and in the Statement of Governors' Responsibilities.
-There are seven sub-committees of the governing body; four of which meet on a termly basis and an informal committee of Chairs of Committees.
+There are six sub-committees of the governing body; four of which meet on a termly basis.
 The sub-committees are as follows: